hengestone/chirp/doc/index.rst

 Rule of thumb:

-* Consumers (workers) do not request acknowledge (ACKNOWLEDGE = 0)
+* Consumers (workers) are not synchronous (SYNCHRONOUS=0)

-* Producers request acknowledge if they don't do bookkeeping (ACKNOWLEDGE = 1)
+* Producers are synchronous if they don't do bookkeeping (SYNCHRONOUS=1)

+* If you route messages from a synchronous producer, you want to be synchronous
+  too: Timeouts get propagated to the producer.

-For simple message transmission, for example sending events to a time-series database we recommend config.ACKNOWLEDGE=1, since chirp will cover this process out of the box.
+For simple message transmission, for example sending events to a time-series database we recommend config.SYNCHRONOUS=1, since chirp will cover this process out of the box.

-For more complex application where you have to schedule your operations anyway, use config.ACKNOWLEDGE=0, do periodic bookkeeping and resend failed operations.
+For more complex application where you have to schedule your operations anyway, use config.SYNCHRONOUS=0, do periodic bookkeeping and resend failed operations.

 Diving in